sinewavey/trigonometric-oil/README.md

 # Roadmap

+* More uses for intermediates, such as napalm flamethrower ammunition
 * Improved icon graphics, and custom graphics for the vacuum pump
 * Pending balance: a focused asphalt recipe to avoid wasteful production of other oils
 * Special pipes for acidic fluids (if possible in engine)